abasotrebla/matteogithub.github.io/_pages/booklet.md

 I strongly suggest avoiding *global variables* as an implicit mechanism to pass parameters to functions!

 One important point to consider when using functions is the *scope* of variables.
 The *scope* of a variable is the block of a program where the variable is seen and can be used.
-You can learn more about the *scope* with the exercises contained in the slides and in the code you can access from the main page of the course.
+You can learn more about the *scope* with the exercises contained in the slides and in the code you can access from the main page of the course (https://matteogithub.github.io/teaching/).

 ### Level 9: file